SystemsApproach/private5g/software/start.rst

    files you find in the corresponding ``deps`` directory.
-This top-level variable file overrides the per-component var files, so you will not need to modify the latter. *Importantly, be aware that some variables (e.g., ``data_iface``) show up in multiple sections of this top-level var file.*
+This top-level variable file overrides the per-component var files, so you will not need to modify the latter. *Importantly, be aware that some variables (e.g.,* ``data_iface``\ *) show up in multiple sections of this top-level var file.*

 4. File ``hosts.ini`` (host inventory) is Ansible's way of specifying the set of servers (physical or virtual) that Ansible targets with various installation playbooks.
-The default version of ``host.ini`` included with OnRamp is simplified to run everything on a single host (the one you've cloned the repo onto), with the additional line you may eventually need for a multi-node cluster commented out.
+The default version of ``host.ini`` included with OnRamp is simplified to run everything on a single host (the one you've cloned the repo onto), with additional lines you may eventually need for a multi-node cluster commented out.

-Configuration Parameters
+Set Target Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The quick start sequence described in this section requires that you
+The Quick Start sequence described in this section requires that you
 modify two parameters to reflect the specifics of your target
 deployment.